Calling all animal lovers―here’s the best guide to Safari World Bangkok and a full review of this amazing park!

 If not or if they refuse to use the taxi meter, find another one―it’s better safe than sorry.

-Option 3: Take a Direct Shuttle Bus to Safari World Bangkok (Convenient and Safest Ways)
+Option 3: Take a Direct Shuttle Bus to Safari World Bangkok (Easy and Safest Way)

 The third option is the direct shuttle bus from downtown Bangkok to Safari World Bangkok.